genelet/determined/README.md

 This package helps you to implement customized _Unmarshaller_ easily.

-Alternatively, you can use it directly.
+Alternatively, you can use the function, _JJUnmarshal_ directly.

 ## 1. Installation